Skip to content

 Configuration Full mAP Rare mAP Note

-Baseline (no ICR/ProCA) 36.17 33.11 Detector features only
+Baseline (No ICR/ProCA) 36.17 33.11 Detector features only

-+ ICR 37.42 34.47 +1.25, multi-context is effective
++ ICR 37.42 34.47 +1.25, Multi-context effectiveness

-+ ProCA 38.42 36.80 +1.00, progressive aggregation is effective
++ ProCA 38.42 36.80 +1.00, Progressive aggregation effectiveness

-+ MFT 39.53 38.87 +1.11, balances heterogeneous features
++ MFT 39.53 38.87 +1.11, Balancing heterogeneous features

-Context Configuration Full mAP Rare mAP
+Context Config Full mAP Rare mAP

-V only (raw VLM) 38.30 37.31
+V only (Original VLM) 38.30 37.31

-+ G (global) 38.65 36.76
++ G (Global) 38.65 36.76

-+ R (intra-instance) 39.19 38.78
++ R (Intra-instance) 39.19 38.78

-+ C (inter-instance) 39.53 38.87
++ C (Inter-instance) 39.53 38.87

 Key Findings